-To check that a transition curve has been formed split the track at a number of places and place the cursor over the separated tracks .
+If you wish to check that a transition curve has been formed split the track at a number of places and place the cursor over the separated tracks .
 You will see that the radius gradually reduces as you go away from the straight track.